For years, conventional wisdom when getting a new graphics card was to go with NVIDIA.

 Let’s take a look at what each prefix means and why they have been used.
 As GTX came first, we’ll start there.

 Giga Texel Shader eXtreme (GTX)

 Since the release of the GeForce 7000 series in 2005, NVIDIA has assigned the GTX suffix to its best cards.

-It would be misleading to say that this trend continued all the way up to the release of the RTX cards, as NVIDIA gradually increased the number of GTX-branded cards.
+It would be misleading to say that this trend continued up to the release of the RTX cards, as NVIDIA gradually increased the number of GTX-branded cards.
 Following the release of the 900 series cards in 2014, virtually all GeForce cards had the GTX suffix.

 As cards that predate the 900 series are no longer useful for much in 2022, we will only discuss the 900, 1000, and 1600 series cards in this section.
 It’s also a good idea to divide this discussion clearly, as AMD wasn’t on par with NVIDIA from the release of the 900 series cards until the release of the 6000 series in 2020.

 Although the 1600 series cards technically belong with the GTX cards, it’s worth noting that they were released in 2019, a year after the release of the first RTX cards.

 Although the performance margin isn’t extreme, the price gap is simply too large to ignore.
 If you want a GTX card, the GTX 1600 series should be a no-brainer.
 However, there are some significant downsides to it in comparison to the RTX cards.